pydemo/any_moa/README.md

 This CLI demo showcases a multi-layer inference API where the final response is aggregated from various reference models.

-To run the interactive demo, follow these 3 steps:
+To run one shot or interactive demo, follow these 3 steps:

 ### Export Your API Keys:
    ```